 - Attend a meeting with the administration

-- New 6th grade parents/guardians meet with the adminstration during the first 6th Grade Open House in September
+- New 6th grade parents/guardians meet with the administration during the first 6th Grade Open House in September

 - New 7th & 8th grade students can attend this meeting or make an appointment to meet with the administration during the day